kubernetes/enhancements/keps/sig-node/5507-container-oom-resource-controls/README.md

 ### CRI Changes

 No CRI changes are required.
+The kubelet sets `memory.oom.group` via the existing `LinuxContainerResources.Unified` map, which is already supported by containerd and CRI-O.

 ### Test Plan